DrKembhavi-s/DrKembhavi-s.github.io/_posts/2026-01-03-The-Ayurveda-Paradox-How-Ayurveda-Graduates-Are-Fueling-India's-Antibiotic-Crisis.md

 The Indian Medical Association organized demonstrations protesting this notification, and the matter is currently sub judice before the Supreme Court.
 Most recently, when Andhra Pradesh's Health Minister approved Ayurvedic practitioners with postgraduate surgical training to perform select surgeries independently in December 2024, the IMA's state branch strongly condemned the move.

-### The Uncomfortable Truth About Ayurvedic Surgery TrainingHere's what nobody in the Ayurveda establishment wants to acknowledge openly: **Over decades, ALL Ayurveda postgraduates who learned modern surgical techniques have ALWAYS been taught and trained by modern surgeons, who then went on to train other students.**
+### The Uncomfortable Truth About Ayurvedic Surgery Training: Here's what nobody in the Ayurveda establishment wants to acknowledge openly: **Over decades, ALL Ayurveda postgraduates who learned modern surgical techniques have ALWAYS been taught and trained by modern surgeons, who then went on to train other students.**

 This isn't speculation.
 Pioneers like Prof. K.N.
 Udupa and Prof. P.J.
 Deshpande, though from Ayurveda backgrounds, received their surgical training from the University of Michigan and Vienna Academy of Medicine respectively.
 These modern medical institutions welcomed them and trained them well in surgery.
 These teachers then trained students—including MBBS students—at Banaras Hindu University.